-Many residents have told us of the significant role they consider the Council to be playing at this time, and have acknowledged the invaluable effort of local NHS and care workers.
-As well as public sector organisations, the considerable work of local charities and support groups during the pandemic has been noted by our residents.
-Significantly, people have told us of their appreciation for the work of private sector roles.
+Many residents have told us of the important role they consider the Council to be playing at this time and have acknowledged the efforts of local NHS and care workers.
+As well as public sector organisations, the work of local charities and support groups during the pandemic has been noted by our residents.
+People have also told us of their appreciation for the work of private sector roles.
 Residents have drawn attention to the work of local supermarkets and local businesses, praising their efforts and the essential contributions made.

-There is a sense of purpose, responsibility and recognition of the role that individuals must play in helping minimise the spread of coronavirus.
-Encouragingly, our residents are confident in knowing how to get a coronavirus test and are well informed of the government service.
+There is a sense of purpose, responsibility, and recognition of the role that individuals must play in helping reduce the spread of coronavirus.
+Our residents are confident in knowing how to get a coronavirus test and are well informed about the government service.
 If contacted and requested to take part in NHS Test and Trace, our residents tell us that they would, and would self-isolate if required to do so.

 Unexpected positive outcomes

-Understandably, there are many aspects of life that residents want to return to normal.
-However, residents have also taken the time to share with us some of the unexpected positive outcomes they have witnessed through the lockdown.
-For instance, residents have told us they are taking advantage of opportunities to spend more time locally, discovering new places within the borough, and enjoying what is available to them closer to home.
+We understand that there are many aspects of life that residents want to return to normal.
+However, residents have also taken the time to share with us some of the positive outcomes, that they didn't expect but have witnessed through the lockdown.
+Residents have told us they are spending more time locally, discovering new places within the borough, and enjoying what is available to them closer to home.